 The ACSM has a heavy focus on clinical populations and screening clients for chronic disease while ACE is more focused on general resistance training programs and assessing, correcting, and improving client’s functional movement patterns.

-ACSM includes far more in-depth anatomy and exercise science knowledge than the ACE CPT, but fewer practical skills.
+ACSM includes far more in-depth anatomy and exercises science knowledge than the ACE CPT, but fewer practical skills.

 The ACE Integrated Fitness Training® Model is easier to use with general fitness populations than the programming provided by the ACSM.

 If you plan to work with general fitness clients in the gym, look to become certified with the ACE personal training certification as it is far more practical than being ACSM certified, which keeps things simple when you’re learning how to become a fitness trainer.

 On the other hand, if your goal is to work with clients in a clinical rehabilitation setting, then ACSM personal trainer is a better choice for your first certification.

-Both ACE and ACSM are gold standard fitness certs and organizations with additional specialty certifications available.
+Both ACE and ACSM are gold-standard personal training certs and organizations with additional specialty certifications available.